hats-finance/hats-contracts/docs/HATMaster.md

   ) external
 ```

-massUpdatePools - Update reward vairables for all pools
+massUpdatePools - Update reward variables for all pools
 Be careful of gas spending!

 #### Parameters: